DAVEntertainment/water/doc_gen_with_doxygen_and_sphinx/docs/sphinx/index.rst

    Return an iterator that yields tuples of an index and an item of the *sequence*.
 (And so on.)

+.. if python scripts path is included in conf.py, then we can easily gen its doc with following commands

 .. autoclass:: build.Builder

 .. autofunction:: build.main